paceuniversity/cs491/README.md

 # Welcome
+# CS 389/491 Software Engineering
+# Fall 2021 to Fall 2025

-# CS389 Fall 2021 / Spring 2022 / Fall 2022 / Spring 2023 / Fall 2023
+## CS389 Fall 2021 / Spring 2022 / Fall 2022 / Spring 2023 / Fall 2023
-# CS 491 Spring 2024 / Fall 2024 / Spring 2025 / Fall 2025
+## CS 491 Spring 2024 / Fall 2024 / Spring 2025 / Fall 2025

 In this software engineering capstone course, students are developing web apps following Scrum and practices of Extreme Programming.
 They also use Git/GitHub with branches, pull requests and reviews.
+All projects use a Firebase backend database and integrate an AI component.

-## Topic
+## Theme: SDG

 ![sdg](https://github.com/paceuniversity/cs389fall2021/blob/main/sdg.png)